BeratTezer/ROS-Files/README.md

 12. Then go to the upper directory and write "catkin_make"
 13. Final step: Add workspace to the ROS environmet ". ~/Desktop/ROS_Files/my_workspace_ros/devel/setup.bash"

-### Creating Publisher and Subscriber Nodes and Connect
+### Creating Publisher and Subscriber Nodes and Their Connection
 #### Through a Topic in Python (File: Subscriber-and-Publisher-Nodes)
 1. "gedit ~/.bashrc" check the ROS environment is sourced.
 At the end you must see "source /opt/ros/melodic/setup.bash".
 If you don't, add manually or go to step 2 in previous section.
 2. Create workspace. "mkdir -p {full path or go to your main file and create new file like ros workspace}testros/src" (testros is the name of our workspace)